Gigaspaces/xap-docs/site/content/xap110adm/web-management-monitoring.markdown

 - `grafana` - Grafana installation defaults to port `3000` with username/password `admin`/`admin`.
 In production you'll probably change those in Grafana, so make sure to change them in `metrics.xml` as well.
 Even better, you can generate an API key in Grafana and place it in the `api-key` attribute.
 - `datasource` - This tells Grafana how to connect to your InfluxDB database.
 Note that InfluxDB uses port `8086` by default for an API endpoint, and that we're connecting to the default `mydb` database.

+{{%note "Verifying the default database exists"%}}
+Some InfluxDB packages do not automatically create the default `mydb` database. we recommend you use the InfluxDB [Web Admin](https://influxdb.com/docs/v0.9/tools/web_admin.html) or [shell](https://influxdb.com/docs/v0.9/tools/shell.html) to check if it exists, and create it if needed.
+For more info see [Getting Started with InfluxDB](https://influxdb.com/docs/v0.9/introduction/getting_started.html#logging-in-and-creating-your-first-database).
+{{%/note%}}

 # Getting Started